Project initiation

-The trainees are university-educated people from Ukraine who, due to the political situation, had to leave their previous jobs and change their place of residence.
+The trainees are individuals from Ukraine with higher education who, due to the political situation, had to leave their previous jobs and change their place of residence.

-The goal of the series of training courses was for them to acquire new IT skills that would allow them to find their way in the modern labor market in Poland.
-Five NGOs were responsible for recruiting participants: UNIQLO, Caritas Poland, Ukrainian Home, Ukrainian Talent Foundation and the Salvation Foundation.
-A total of 100 participants enrolled in all the courses, improving their skills in Excel spreadsheet, the WordPress website development tool, and learning Python programming.
+The goal of the training series was for them to acquire new IT skills that will allow them to find their place in the modern job market in Poland.
+Five non-governmental organizations were responsible for recruiting participants: UNIQLO, Caritas Poland, Ukrainian House, Ukrainian Talent Foundation, and the Ocalenie Foundation.
+A total of 100 participants joined all courses, upgrading their qualifications in Excel spreadsheets, the WordPress website creation tool, and also learning Python programming.

-The aim of the course is to introduce participants to the world of programming and take their first steps in the Python language.
-Topics in the class include working with the programming environment, syntax basics, data structures and working with them, as well as objectivity and advanced issues.
-Emphasis is placed on practical applications to enable participants to implement the knowledge they have gained.
-The learning outcome is the ability to write a simple program, implement a basic API client/server, and solve tasks from the Junior Recruitment interview.
+The aim of the course is to introduce participants to the world of programming and take their first steps in Python.
+Topics covered in class include working with the programming environment, syntax basics, data structures and working with them, as well as object-oriented programming and advanced topics.
+Emphasis is placed on practical applications to enable participants to implement the knowledge gained.
+The learning outcome is the ability to write a simple program, implement a basic API client/server, and solve junior-level interview tasks.

-The course was designed to familiarize participants with modern market solutions for projecting their own web pages.
-The most popular engine for creating websites is the solution created by the author of one of the most popular search engines in the world - Google.
-Therefore, in this course, participants gain knowledge of how to create an independent website, where they are given full control over the content.
-This knowledge is extended to include issues of server configuration and what a web domain is.
-In a broader perspective, the course allows you to further develop your website on your own, independently of anyone.
+The course has been designed to introduce participants to modern market solutions for designing their own websites.
+The most popular engine for creating websites is a solution created by the author of one of the world's most popular search engines – Google.
+Therefore, as part of this course, participants acquire the knowledge of how to create an independent website, where they receive full control over the content.
+This knowledge is expanded with topics regarding server configuration and what a website domain is.
+In a broader perspective, the course enables independent further development of one's website, regardless of anyone else.

-The main goal of the course is to familiarize participants with the basic functionalities of MS Excel.
-In addition to learning the theoretical issues of managing data and performing calculations, the participants will independently perform practical exercises to consolidate the acquired knowledge.
-The class includes an introduction to terminology, functions, formatting, text operations and processing, followed by data visualization.
+The main objective of the course is to introduce participants to the basic functionalities of MS Excel.
+In addition to learning theoretical concepts related to data management and performing calculations, participants independently perform practical exercises to reinforce the acquired knowledge.
+The classes cover an introduction to terminology, functions, formatting, text operations and processing, and subsequently data visualization.

-On August 11, 2023, a ceremony was held to mark the completion of the Data Collection Survey for Ukrainian IT Human Resource Development pilot project initiated by the Japanese government agency Japan International Cooperation Agency (JICA) in cooperation with the Polish-Japanese Academy of Information Technology in Warsaw (PJAIT)
+On August 11, 2023, a graduation ceremony was held for the pilot project Data Collection Survey for Ukrainian IT Human Resource Development initiated by the Japanese government agency Japan International Cooperation Agency (JICA) in cooperation with the Polish-Japanese Academy of Information Technology in Warsaw (PJAIT)

 The participants – refugees from Ukraine with a university education spent three weeks gaining skills in the web design tool Wordpress, the Excel spreadsheet and the Python programming language.
 The new IT competences are intended to allow them to re-brand and find a job on the Polish labor market.

-The ceremony was opened in her own words by Prof. Maria Elzbieta Orlowska, PhD, Prorector of PJAIT, who welcomed the guests who graced the project closing gala with their presence, and emphasized the role of PJAIT in this endeavor.
+The ceremony was officially opened by Prof. dr hab. inż.
+Maria Elżbieta Orłowska, Vice-Rector of PJAIT, who welcomed the guests who honored the project's closing gala with their presence and emphasized PJAIT's role in this venture.

 During the project's closing gala, the most active participants, who had completed their courses with the best results, were honoured with certificates confirming the competences they had obtained.